armeetj/autograd/README.md

 `autograd/nn.py`

 The nn library is built on top of the autograd engine (see below).
+Read about the `Neuron`, `Layer`, and `Net` objects below.
+Here is a demo showing how a simple network can be trained.
+Note that this library is meant as an educational exercise.
+Everything is running on the CPU.
+Nothing is parallelized.
+So, we use a tiny example to show the capabilities of this tiny library.

 ### Neuron